Tshoiasc/plant-branch-point-annotation-tool/README.md

 **Technical Support**: For issues, please check log information or submit an Issue

-**Version**: 2.0.0 with real-time UI synchronization and performance optimizations
+**Version**: 2.0.0 with custom annotation system, real-time synchronization, and performance optimizations